Environmental DNA: Deep sea sediments

 Extracellular DNA in surface deep-sea sediments is by far the largest reservoir of DNA of the world oceans.
-The main sources of extracellular DNA in such ecosystems are represented by in situ DNA release from dead benthic organisms, and/or other processes including cell lysis due to viral infection, cellular exudation and excretion from viable cells, virus decomposition, and allochtonous inputs from the water column.
+The main sources of extracellular DNA in such ecosystems are represented by in situ DNA release from dead benthic organisms, and/or other processes including cell lysis due to viral infection, cellular exudation and excretion from viable cells, virus decomposition, and allochthonous inputs from the water column.
 Previous studies provided evidence that an important fraction of extracellular DNA can escape degradation processes, remaining preserved in the sediments.
 This DNA represents, potentially, a genetic repository that records biological processes occurring over time.

 Recent investigations revealed that DNA preserved in marine sediments is characterized by a large number of highly diverse gene sequences.
 In particular, extracellular DNA has been used to reconstruct past prokaryotic and eukaryotic diversity in benthic ecosystems characterized by low temperatures and/or permanently anoxic conditions.

 The diagram on the right shows the OTU (operational taxonomic unit) network of the extracellular DNA pools from the sediments of the different continental margins.
 The dot size within the network is proportional to the abundance of sequences for each OTU.
 Dots circled in red represent extracellular core OTUs, dot circled in yellow are partially shared (among two or more pools) OTUs, dots circled in black are OTUs exclusive of each pool.
 The core OTUs contributing at least for 20 sequences are shown.
 The numbers in parentheses represent the number of connections among OTUs and samples: 1 for exclusive OTUs, 2–3 for partially shared OTUs and 4 for core OTUs.

-Previous studies suggested that the preservation of DNA might be also favoured in benthic systems characterised by high organic matter inputs and sedimentation rates, such as continental margins,.
+Previous studies suggested that the preservation of DNA might be also favoured in benthic systems characterised by high organic matter inputs and sedimentation rates, such as continental margins.
 These systems, which represent ca. 15% of the global seafloor, are also hotspots of benthic prokaryotic diversity, and therefore they could represent optimal sites to investigate the prokaryotic diversity preserved within extracellular DNA.